pluralsight-camel/fundamentals-of-integration-with-apache-camel/demos/module-3/module-3-demo.md

     camelContext.getEndpoint("mock://rest:patch:customer", MockEndpoint.class);
 ```

 15. This allows me to retrieve the mock, but how do I tell Camel to match the dynamic endpoint?
-To do this, I'll use advice with, similar to how I replaced the from defintion.
+To do this, I'll use advice with, similar to how I replaced the from definition.
 ```
 AdviceWith.adviceWith(camelContext, "address-updates-to-customer-service-route",
     rb -> rb.replaceFromWith("direct:file:start"));